-- A continuous network of streets to permit easy movement within the development.
-Within this network a legible hierarchy should be established to distinguish those streets associated with through movement from quieter residential streets; and, - Good access to public transport, and provision for a high level of amenity, information and safety for passengers.
+- A layout based on the extension and connection of the town's movement network and neighbourhood structure.
+This should form the basis for a continuous network of streets to permit a high level of connectivity at the local level.
+Within this network a legible hierarchy should distinguish between routes designed for through movement and low order residential streets which should have an emphasis on shared surfaces; and - Good access to public transport and the Coppid Beech Park & Ride, and provision for a high level of amenity, information and safety for passengers.

-Design Principle 6a: The

-layout and design of the SDL should promote easy and efficient movement, balanced with high levels of residential amenity and an attractive environment.
-This will be achieved through a hierarchy of streets and routes which respond to different travel needs.
+Design Principle 6a: The layout and design of the SDL should promote easy and efficient movement, balanced with high levels of residential amenity and an attractive environment.
+This should be achieved through a hierarchy of streets and routes which respond to different travel needs.

-- 6a(i): The detailed design of streets should conform to the principles set out in the Department for Transport's Manual for Streets and Manual for Streets 2, and should be generated through discussions with the Local Highway Authority.
+6a(i): The detailed design of streets should conform to the principles set out in the Department for Transport's Manual for Streets and Manual for Streets 2, and should be generated through discussions with the Local Authority.
 The emphasis of these discussions will be first to establish agreed ambitions for urban quality, and then to work closely with the authority to establish how this can be achieved on a technical level in order to enable adoption.
-The authority intends to provide updated street design guidance in due course, which will help to inform these discussions. - 6a(ii): The basic street hierarchy is set out below.
+The authority intends to provide updated street design guidance in due course, which will help to inform these discussions.

+The basic street hierarchy is set out below.
 This provides a starting point for design discussion.
 It is anticipated that the general aspirations and parameters provided will be designed in detail according to the requirements of the character typologies.